thegrumpys/odop/docs/Help/tutordemo.md

 simply by reading and clicking the "Next" button.
 While not technically a record / playback situation, the tutorial and demo feature can be thought of as playing back pre-recorded design sessions.
-In fact, the underlying software is always "live" and will respond to user input.
+In fact, the underlying software is always "live" and will respond to user input in addition to responding to input from the tutorial / demo session.

 A "Back" button is provided so that the user can step to previous pages in order to re-read or refer to something that may have been missed on the first pass.